Business Customs

 Nacala Logistics Malawi (NLM), previously called Central East African Railways Company (CEAR), operates limited passenger services between Limbe, Balaka, and the Mozambique border at Nayuchi, and provides limited freight service between Lilongwe, Blantyre, and the Mozambican port of Nacala.
 A track extension connects Malawi’s network to the Zambian network, but there is no scheduled service to Zambia.

 Vale, a Brazilian mining company, constructed and rehabilitated the rail line from Tete/Moatize in Mozambique through Malawi to the port of Nacala.
 The rail line was completed in 2015.
-In December 2021 Vale announced it entered into a binding agreement with Vulcan to sell the Moatize coal mine and the Nacala Logistics Corridor.
-As of 2023, use of the rail line remains intermittent.
+In December 2021 Vale announced it had entered into a binding agreement with Vulcan to sell the Moatize coal mine and the Nacala Logistics Corridor.

 The governments of Malawi and Mozambique are jointly working to rehabilitate and reconstruct the Sena rail line to provide direct rail connection between Malawi and the Mozambican port of Beira.
-The Nacala line runs from the Mozambican port of Nacala into central Malawi.
-There are plans to rehabilitate and extend the line for more regular use.
-There are also plans to rehabilitate the railway line connecting Malawi to Zambia through at the Mchinji border and construct a railway line to connect Malawi and Tanzania.
+Currently, Malawi has railway access to the port of Nacala in Mozambique.
+There are also plans to rehabilitate the railway line connecting Malawi to Zambia at the Mchinji border and construct a railway line connecting Malawi and Tanzania.

 Water Transportation

 Limited freight and passenger services are offered on Lake Malawi.
 Monkey Bay hosts a shipyard, several boat workshops, and several transportation vessels.
 The vessels have capacity to transport containers, petroleum products, and passengers through the ports of Chilumba and Chipoka on Lake Malawi, including stops in Tanzania and Mozambique.
-Concessionaire Mota-Engil manages the lake services and ports.
+The Malawi government manages the lake services and ports.

 Language